geordi/skj-course/README.md

 Exercise on topics from all previous exercises.

-## Project assignment (full-time students)
+## Project assignment for full-time students
-Deadline for submitting: at seminars in the week from 17.12.2018 to 21.12.2018
+Deadline for submitting: at seminars in the week from 16.12.2019 to 20.12.2019

 Using the Django framework, program a simple web application that meets the following criteria: